We're updating our terminology in Jira

 Integrate with GitLab

-Connecting your GitLab account to Jira Software means your team can view their development activity in the context of the Jira issues they’re working on - no need to switch between tools.
-When a Jira issue key is referenced in a commit, branch, or merge request in GitLab, the Jira issue will update automatically to show the latest development information.
+Connecting your GitLab account to Jira means your team can view their development activity in the context of the Jira work items they’re working on - no need to switch between tools.
+When a Jira work item key is referenced in a commit, branch, or merge request in GitLab, the Jira work item will update automatically to show the latest development information.

-If you set up a CI/CD pipeline in GitLab, Jira will also show build and deployment information on your Jira issues, on the board, on the deployments timeline, and in the Releases hub.
+If you set up a CI/CD pipeline in GitLab, Jira will also show build and deployment information on your Jira work items, on the board, on the deployments timeline, and in the Releases hub.
 Learn more about integrating deployments with Jira.

 Install the GitLab Marketplace app